Chickens Love TreatsShould you give your chickens treats? Of course!

-Just like any other pet, chickens love a special treat, and they will respond with excitement when they see you coming with mealworms or table scraps.
+Just like any other pet, chickens love a special treat.
+They will respond with excitement when they see you coming with mealworms or table scraps.
 But, let’s make sure you’re having a positive impact on their health and using treats in an appropriate manner.
-Truth be told, overfeeding treats can seriously harm the production, health, and well-being of your birds.
+Truth be told, the overfeeding of treats can seriously harm the production, health, and well-being of your birds.

 According to Nutrena’s The Scoop From the Coop, a treat is “anything that you feed your birds that is not grit, oyster shell, or a commercial ration (layer feed, all flock, etc.)… We don’t count oyster shell or grit as treats; these are additives that help with digestion (grit) and calcium supplementation (oyster shell).
 Anything else, however, should be considered a treat and fed appropriately.
 This includes scratch grains.”

 Nutrena recommends limiting treats to 10-15% of your birds’ diet.
 Why?
-When chickens aren’t getting the nutrition they need, they can start feather pecking, eating eggs, and decreasing egg production.
+When chickens are not getting the nutrition they need, they can start feather pecking, eating eggs, and decreasing egg production.

 Companies like Nutrena and many others have developed chicken-feed recipes based on decades of research.
 They’ve gone to great lengths to understand what chickens need in their diets to develop into healthy, productive birds.
 This results in precise rations of protein, vitamins, minerals, and amino acids; overfeeding treats puts these rations out of balance.